kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import required classes and define the main class ListSwapExample.
+1.Import required classes and define the main class HashSetDemo.

-2.Create an ArrayList and read its size and elements from the user using Scanner.
+2.Create a HashSet to store unique string elements.

-3.Display the list contents before swapping.
+3.Read n strings from the user and add them to the set using add().

-4.Swap the 1st and 3rd elements of the list using Collections.swap() if size ≥ 3.
+4.Create an Iterator to traverse the HashSet.

-5.Display the list contents after swapping.
+5.Use a while loop with the iterator to display each element in the set.